Let It Die (video game)

-is a free-to-play hack and slash video game developed by Grasshopper Manufacture and published by GungHo Online Entertainment.
+is a free-to-play online hack and slash video game developed by Grasshopper Manufacture and published by GungHo Online Entertainment.
 The game was released for the PlayStation 4 in December 2016, and in Japan in February 2017.
 It was released for Microsoft Windows in September 2018.

-A battle royale game sequel, Deathverse: Let It Die, was announced in October 2021 and had a limited time beta test in May and June 2022.
+A battle royale game sequel, Deathverse: Let It Die, was announced in October 2021 and had a limited time beta test in May and June 2022 on the PlayStation 5 and Windows.
 It was developed by Supertrick Games, a game studio spun off of Grasshopper Manufacture, who developed the original game.

-A sequel titled Let It Die: Inferno was announced at the 2025 State of Play on September 24, 2025, with a release date of December 3, 2025.
+A sequel titled Let It Die: Inferno was announced at the 2025 PlayStation State of Play on September 24, 2025, with a release date of December 3, 2025 for the PlayStation 5 and Windows.

+In March 2026, it was announced that Let It Die would shut down its servers in the fall of that year, and shift to an offline version accessible through paid DLC.

 Gameplay

 Under the supervision of a skateboarding grim reaper called Uncle Death, players fight through a treacherous tower, obtaining various types of weapons and armor while finding creatures and mushrooms to eat in order to stay alive.
 Upon death, a player's "death data" is circulated among other player's games where they will appear as formidable opponents.
 The sharing of death data is one of the various asynchronous multiplayer elements that in the game.